• Skip to primary navigation

 Jump to Recipe Print Recipe

-Amish baked oatmeal is a warm breakfast casserole dish made with oats, milk, eggs, and a few other pantry staples.
+Amish baked oatmeal with apples is a warm breakfast casserole dish made with oats, milk, eggs, and a few other pantry staples plus chopped apples.
 It is hearty and filling, and a kid-approved breakfast dish for any day of the year!

 This easy baked oatmeal is also very quick to make.
 It won't take more than a few minutes to throw everything together and pop it into the oven.
 And thirty minutes later you'll have a warm breakfast on the table.